Dr Rumyana van Ark Grozdanova LL.M.

 - E-mail: email@example.com

 Her research focuses on the evolving relationship between the individual (terror suspect) and the state following acts of terrorism.
 Her academic and professional experience on this topic spans over 7 years.
 Her first peer-reviewed works were published in 2013.
 Since then, her work has been published in various academic and professional journals, as part of edited book collections and within governmental reports.
-She is currently co-authoring a book on ‘Children’s Rights, ‘Foreign Fighters’ and Counter-Terrorism: The Children of Nowhere’ to be published within the Elgar Studies in Human Rights collection in late 2021 or early 2022.
+She is currently co-authoring a book on ‘Children’s Rights, ‘Foreign Fighters’ and Counter-Terrorism: The Children of Nowhere’ to be published within the Elgar Studies in Human Rights collection in late 2023.

 Between September 2014 and April 2018, Rumyana was a Lecturer (the UK equivalent of an Assistant Professor) in the University of Liverpool Law School where she taught and coordinated two research-led Year 3 undergraduate courses (Security, Conflict and the Law and Introduction to the Law of the ECHR) and a core LLM module on International Peace and Security.
 She also coordinated all the Year 3 undergraduate dissertation modules.
 During the 2015/2016 academic year, she was nominated for the LawCareers.Net Lecturer of the Year Award.
 During her PhD studies in Durham Law School, Rumyana was a Tutor in European Constitutional Law.
 She is also a Fellow of the Higher Education Academy (UK) and holds a Certificate in Professional Studies in Learning and Teaching in Higher Education.